Digital art of a megalodon shark based on interpretations that it looked like a large modern great white shark.

 Fossilised megalodon vertebrae about the size of a dinner plate have also been found.

-'There is also a megalodon fossil found in Peru that apparently has the braincase and all the teeth, with a small string of vertebrae,' says Emma, 'although I have yet to see high-quality images of this specimen.'
+“There was also a megalodon skull found in Peru that apparently has a crushed braincase and all the teeth, with a small string of vertebrae,” says Emma, “although I have yet to see high-quality images of this specimen.”

 This extraordinary fossil may help create a better picture of what these gigantic predators looked like.